 We are democratically led

-We also have a Cochrane Operations Unit, based in Oxford, UK, which manages the financial, legal and administrative work of the organisation, led by the Chief Executive Officer of the Collaboration; and a Cochrane Editorial Unit, based in London, UK, which supports Cochrane Review production, editorial processes, and training and methods development, led by the Editor in Chief of The Cochrane Library.
+We also have a Central Executive Team, which manages the financial, legal and administrative work of the organisation, led by Cochrane's Chief Executive Officer; and an Editorial Unit, which supports Cochrane Review production, editorial processes, and training and methods development, led by the Editor in Chief of The Cochrane Library.

 "The Cochrane Collaboration is a recognised leader in its field, with a global reputation for the quality and integrity of its work in promoting evidence-based health care."

-- Mark Wilson, Chief Executive Officer of The Cochrane Collaboration
+- Mark Wilson, Chief Executive Officer of Cochrane

 We hold annual conferences, known as ‘Colloquia’, which are open to everyone.
 Colloquia are designed to bring people together in one place to discuss, develop and promote our work, and to shape the organisation’s future direction.
-The 2012 Cochrane Colloquium was held in Auckland, New Zealand, in October.
+The 2013 Cochrane Colloquium was held in Quebec City, Canada, in September.